implydata/learn-druid/website/courses/druid-basics/data.md

 GROUP BY 1, 2
 ```

-This time we changed the time partitioning and clustering.
-Notice that the  data includes the `regionIsoCode` dimension.
-We added it to the clustering at ingestion time!
+Notice that the data includes the `regionIsoCode` dimension which was added to the clustering clause at ingestion time.

 Notice, too, that the time filter now covers two hours: `PT2H`.
 The partitioning change means that hour of data comes from one segment, and another hour comes from another segment.

 ### Sample 3

 And here is the ingestion SQL for the third table.
 You can paste this into the SQL query view on the console to create a new table named "wikipedia-2".

+The aggregates (`SUM`, `DS_HLL`, `MAX`, and `COUNT`) are used with `GROUP BY` to create a roll-up table. `PARTITIONED BY` and `CLUSTERED BY` clause enforce hourly segments, further split by `channel`.

 ```sql
 SELECT